Retablo for a door

 Lesley Sharpe, review, Alchemy Spoon

-Paper Crusade has itself been reimagined as a theatre piece, 'Storm Child.'
-It's a collaboration
+Paper Crusade was itself reimagined as a theatre piece, 'Storm Child.'
+It was a collaboration

 with Théatre Volière as part of the Poetry Plays festival at The Cockpit Theatre, London, 18-20 April, 2024.